 The lack of inventory on the market in the Triangle is directly connected to home prices, which have been slow to rise in the region.
 The average closing price of homes that sold in July was $251,300, up 4.6 percent from the same period a year ago, according to MLS.

 That level of appreciation is in line with the most-recent increases reported by real estate data provider CoreLogic.
 Home prices increased 5.6 percent in the Raleigh-Cary market in June compared with the same period a year ago, according to CoreLogic.
 Prices in the Durham-Chapel Hill market increased 5.2 percent over that same period.

 Recovery still uneven

 But Stacey Anfindsen, a Cary appraiser who analyzes MLS data for area real estate agents, said sellers shouldn’t automatically assume that their homes have appreciated by those levels.
-The recovery in the Triangle has played out unevenly, with lower-price homes in attractive neighborhoods benefiting the most.
+The recovery in the Triangle has played out unevenly, with lower-priced homes in attractive neighborhoods benefiting the most.

 “It’s the average for the overall market, and the majority of gains have been in the lower-priced housing and not in the upper-priced housing,” Anfindsen said.

 Graves said the sales activity this summer reflects a return to the normal seasonal trends that were in place before the downturn.
 In the years immediately after the bubble burst, he said, the activity in the market was tied more to economic news.